PROCEDURE statement creates or replaces a standalone procedure or a call specification.

 PROCEDURE statement differs from a procedure that you declare and define in a PL/SQL block or package.
 For information, see "Procedure Declaration and Definition" or "CREATE PACKAGE Statement".

-A call specification declares a Java method or a C language procedure so that it can be called from PL/SQL.
+function so that it can be called from PL/SQL.
 You can also use the SQL

 To create or replace a standalone procedure in your schema, you must have the